Window, windows, windows,

 you are seen.

-While painting windows, my interest is in human behavior: gestures, actions, and habits that derive from conscious and unconscious states of mind.
+While painting windows, my interest is still in human behavior: gestures, actions, and habits that derive from conscious and unconscious states of mind.
+There is something about people that we can only see form out side the winsow.
 My window paintings are about nonverbal communications between two sides.

 A view from a window is common property for everyone.
 It captures, displays and mirrors the habits, behaviors and curiosity of human beings.
 A window brings us security and insecurity against potential harm from external forces.
 It gives us partial and mostly visual information of the things of outside.
 At the same time, a piece of thin glass is too fragile to protect us from exterior dangers.
 However, windows are still present, from official residences, presidential palaces, to urban and rural houses of citizens around the world.
 A window is evidence and confirmation of our inborn nature to be connected to the rest of the world.
 Architecture can be seen as a material incarnation of values, economy, ideologies and what we are as societies and individuals.
 My window paintings, are a metaphor of architecture as mind, art, our deep thoughts, communication and structuring ideas.
 A window is a source of awareness.
 From both sides, a view from a window is the closest experience of another world, one that also displays reflection of ourselves in it.
 Sometimes the reflection of oneself is very subtle, sometimes it is bold like a fine mirror.
 In reality we are part of what we see, the world, and each of us affects the world we see today to look like what it looks like.
 What we can see “outside” is also about each of us and part of us, at some level, but we are only barely aware of the world we are born, raised and grew up, and someday will lay dying in.